emileclarkb/Kara/README.md

 ## Abilities

 Kara is designed specifically to be modified by the community and given additional functionality or "Abilities".
+By default she has no features program directly into her, all her capabilities come from stored Abilities,

 Initializing an Ability is as simple as:
 `python kara.py -i YOUR_ABILITY_NAME`

-Abilities are stored within `Core/Abilities`, an entire Ability will already be templated once it is initialized.
-It's up to you to give it a purpose!
+For more working with Abilities check out it's [documentation](Core/Data/Docs/abilities.md)!

 ## Arguements
 - -h or --help: show Kara's usage
 - -i or --init: initialize new Ability
-- -v or --validate: validate ability integrity
+- -r or --recompile: recompile abilities
 - -s or --setup: download all requirements
 - -l or --link: regenerate linking file
 - -c or --cache: remove all cached data (abilities.json, link.py)